-Concretizing of how to carry out "green operations" on board the vessels, acted out as a cooperative effort between onshore and offshore management.
+Concretizing of how to act out "green operations" on board the vessels, acted out as a cooperative effort between onshore and offshore management.

-Designing and following-up a result-orientated and accountable organizational system for recording fuel-saving "greenoperations" carried out on a regular basis.
+Designing and following-up a result-orientated and accountable organizational system for recording fuel-saving "green-operations" carried out on a regular basis.

-Arranging for competition among the vessels in carrying out the most "green operations" as well as for maintaining momentum in the organizational strategizing processes.
+Arranging for competition among the vessels in carrying out the most "green operations" as well as for maintaining momentum in the organizational strategy making processes.